 There is a place in Iran that, in my opinion, is not capturing the attention it should.
 Nestled in the very heart of Persia’s segment of the ancient Silk Road, Izadkhast caravanserai is worth stopping, visiting and photographing at any time of the day, with the highlights being early morning and just before sunset.

-The Persian leg of the silk trade route didn’t involve only Iran, but also other central Asian countries former parts of the Persian Empire, such as what today is Afghanistan, with Herat being one of the most important stations along the Silk Road map with several caravanserai to offer traders and travelers a place to rest before resuming their often dangerous journey.
+The Persian leg of the silk trade route didn’t involve only Iran, but also other central Asian countries former parts of the Persian Empire, such as what today is Afghanistan, with Herat being one of the most important stations on the Silk Road map with several caravanserais to offer traders and travelers a place to rest before resuming their often dangerous journey.

 Many are the caravanserai open to the public in Iran, but the one within Izadkhast complex seemed unique.